 How to Tell if a Starter Solenoid is Bad

 Testing a starter solenoid is usually fairly straightforward.
-The diagnostic procedure is mostly a process of elimination.

 Note: The following are general guidelines for educational and entertainment purposes only.
 Consult your vehicle’s factory information for specific repair instructions and recommended safety procedures

-1. Test the battery
+1. Always test the battery first

 Whenever an engine doesn’t crank (or it sluggishly tries to turn over), you want to begin your troubleshooting process at the battery.
 You can find out how to test a battery by reading this article: How to Test a Car Battery With a Multimeter.